 - We do not/will never have seasonal collections – we add new items from time to time.
 We will always prioritize quality over quantity.

-- We do not/will never use synthetic fibers in our products unless it’s recycled – currently less than 10 % of our products have label tags made from non-recycled polyester, going forward all our new apparels and accessories will have label tags made from OEKO-TEX 100 certified recycled polyester.
+- We do not/will never use synthetic fibers in our products unless it’s recycled – all our apparels and accessories use label tags made from OEKO-TEX 100 certified recycled polyester.
+Check Design, packing and trims for details.

 - We do not/will never use toxic dyes in any of our apparels and accessories.
-We use AZO free dyes only.
+We only use AZO free dyes.

 - We do not/will never position ourselves as a sustainable fashion brand, but as a slow fashion brand that is passionate about handmade apparels made from the highest quality natural fibers.
 Sustainability is a very broad term and it is hard to work with every aspect of it, however we work a lot with sustainability and it is in our DNA.
 We know that there is a lot more we can do with sustainability and that excites us.
 We believe in progress over perfection.
 We will take on different tangible initiatives focused on sustainability every year.